A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 Regarding the Generator $\generator$, \ganname{} introduces the following novel loss function:

-where $\mathcal{H}$ is the cross-entropy loss.
+where $\entropy$ is the cross-entropy loss.
 Eq.~\ref{eq:g-loss} includes four terms.
-The first two have also been used in ctGAN in \cite{anips2019} and penalize respectively: i) the synthetic data quality (already evaluated by $\critic$), and ii) the generation of incorrect values for the discrete columns (compared to the latent ones $\lat^d_i$).
-However, notice that ctGAN (and most existing models) considers the class labels equivalent to any other discrete variable.
-Therefore, it penalizes the creation of samples with $\geny\neq\lat^y$ them in the same fashion as any other error $\genx^d\neq\lat^d$.
+The first two are also used by ctGAN, CTAB-GAN, etc. and penalize respectively: i) the synthetic data quality (evaluated by $\critic$), and ii) the generation of inconsistent values for the discrete columns (compared to the latent ones $\lat^d_i$).
+However, in this way the class and cluster labels are considered equivalent to any other discrete variable.
+To cure this weakness, \ganname{} introduces the other two terms, $\loss_\mathbf{y}$ and $\loss_\mathbf{u}$, defined as follows: